 Caños de Meca

-Caños de Meca is well off the beaten track and has to be reached by taking one of the small side roads A-2230 off the N-340 coast road just north of Vejer de la Frontera or by taking the minor coast A-2233 road through the pine forest north from Barbate.
+Caños de Meca is well off the beaten track and has to be reached by either taking the A-2230 country road off the N-340 coast road just north of Vejer de la Frontera or by taking the minor coast A-2233 road through the pine forest north from Barbate.
+The latter afords a more spectacular arrival.

 Things to See